Aeprox/esplogger2/README.md

 # Esplogger2

-Rewrite of https://github.com/Aeprox/ESPLogger, using arduino framework (with platformio).
-Still using ESP8266 module, DHT22 and TSL2561 sensor to measure temperature, humidity and light intensity and periodically send this data to a server.
+Rewrite of https://github.com/Aeprox/ESPLogger, using arduino frameworkfor esp8266 (with [platformio](http://platformio.org/)).
+Still using the DHT22 and TSL2561 sensors to measure temperature, humidity and light intensity and periodically send this data to a server.

 Changes in rewrite: